-(DOG TRAINING) Don’t give up!
+(DOG TRAINING/PET CARE) Don’t give up!
 Your pup is just a few commands away from becoming one outstanding citizen.
 Patience and repetition is key.
 Always remember, our dog companions really want to please their guardian.
-If you haven’t gotten through that puppy training book, here are a few easy tips to get you started. — Global Animal

 American Dog Trainers Network, Robin Kovary